Skip to Content

 18. Scottish Fold

-Scottish Fold cats, named for their unusual folded ears and striking, yellowish-orange eye colors, these kitties just love to be around people.
-These easy-going cats have a great personality and get along with anyone.
+Scottish Fold cats are named for their unusual folded ears and striking, yellowish-orange eye colors.
+These kitties just love to be around people and have an easygoing and great personality, making them easy to get along with.

 Scottish fold cat with yellow eyes one of the big eyed cat breeds